NanoPhysicsCenter/RUMDEED/docs/source/run.rst

 Work function
 +++++++++++++
-For field emission and thermal-field emission the work function on the emitter surface is specified using an input file called **w_theta**.
-This only applies to the planar cases, for the hyperboloid tip surface the work function needs to specified in the file **mod_emission_top.f90** using the **w_theta** variable.
+For field emission and thermal-field emission the work function on the emitter surface is specified using an input file called **work**.
+This only applies to the planar cases, for the hyperboloid tip surface the work function needs to specified in the file **mod_emission_top.f90** using the **work** variable.

 The first line in the work function input file should be an integer number.
 Currently only the number 1 is supported which represents a checkerboard work function surface.
 The second line should have two integer number that indicate the number of rows and columns in the checkerboard.
 The rest of the file is a matrix of numbers that represent the work function values in the checkerboard.
 Note that the checkerboard is only supported for a single emitter.

-Example checkerboard :download:`work function <files/w_theta>` file:
+Example checkerboard :download:`work function <files/work>` file:

 .. code-block:: text